History of the Philippines: Influence of the Madjapahit onto the Philippines

-Sulu reaction against Majapahit Imperialism didn't stop with the sacking of Poni (Brunei) as Sulu also invaded North and East Kalimantan in Borneo, which were former Majapahit territories.
+Sulu reaction against Majapahit Imperialism did not stop with the sacking of Poni (Brunei) as Sulu also invaded North and East Kalimantan in Borneo, which were former Majapahit territories.
 The subsequent start of the Islamic era ushered the slow death of Majapahit as its provinces eventually seceded and became independent sultanates.
 With the upsurge of Islam, the remnants of Hindu Majapahit eventually fled to the island of Bali.